aws-samples/dr-with-eks-efs/README.md

 ```
 ### Step 2 - Define primary and disaster recovery regions :

 Configure your primary and disaster recovery regions as environment variables.
 AWS region codes are listed [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).

-Replace the <AWS-region-code> below with the respective ones listed on the link above.
+Replace the `AWS-region-code` below with the desired region codes that you choose from the link above.

 ```bash
 export AWS_REGION_PRIMARY=<AWS-region-code>